electron/rfcs/text/0019-clipboard-rearchitecture.md

     the W3C proposal for supporting [Web Custom formats for Async Clipboard API](https://github.com/w3c/editing/blob/gh-pages/docs/clipboard-pickling/explainer.md#custom-formats).
     The exception here is that instead of using the `web` prefix, we will use the `electron` prefix to prevent possible collisions with custom web formats.
   * OS specific raw formats will be handled using the custom MIME type `electron application/osclipboard` with a parameter `format` containing the OS specific format, eg `electron application/osclipboard;format="CF_TEXT"` would represent the `CF_TEXT` format on Windows.
+  * [ClipboardItem](https://developer.mozilla.org/en-US/docs/Web/API/ClipboardItem) will be extended to support a new [ClipboardItemOptions](https://w3c.github.io/clipboard-apis/#dictdef-clipboarditemoptions) property `privacyType` which allows writing to the clipboard with the following privacy options:
+    * `no-cloud-clipboard` - The clipboard data should not be uploaded to the cloud.
+    * `no-local-clipboard-history` - The clipboard data should not be stored in the local clipboard history.
+    * `no-display` - The clipboard data should be concealed.

 #### Removing the Clipboard API from the renderer